mieweb/wikiGDrive/doc/_index.md

 3. Add a Theme

 By default, hexo installs `landscape` theme.
-If you need another one check: https://hexo.io/docs/themes
+If you need another one check [hexo themes](https://hexo.io/docs/themes)

 4. Install wikigdrive